jefersoncmn/jefersoncmn/README.md

 # Jeferson Carlos Martin

 Computer Science student in UTFPR-SH.
-Working creating solutions using web and mobile applications.
+Currently working on creating solutions using web and mobile applications.

 Enthusiast of: Machine Learning and Game Development.